allure-framework/allure-scalatest/README.md

 # Allure ScalaTest Adapter
-This adapter allows to retrieve test execution data from ScalaTest framework and convert it to the form suitable for Allure report generation.
+This adapter allows to retrieve test execution data from [ScalaTest]() framework and convert it to the form suitable for [Allure report generation](https://github.com/allure-framework/allure-core/wiki#generating-report).

 ## Example project
 Example project is located at: https://github.com/allure-framework/allure-scalatest-example

-## Usage
+## Installation, Configuration and Usage
 **In order to use this adapter you need to have JDK 1.7+ installed.** To enabled adapter simply add the following dependency to build.sbt:
 ```scala
 libraryDependencies += "ru.yandex.qatools.allure" % "allure-scalatest_2.10" % "1.4.0-SNAPSHOT"